NajwaLahly/Treasure-Map/README.md

 To run this application:
 - Change the input file: `src/main/resources/treasure_map_input.txt`.
 The file contains initially the example provided in the exercises' pdf.
-- Run `main.java` to start the game.
+- Run `Application.java` to start the game.
 - The results are stored in: `src/main/resources/treasure_map_output.txt`.